StructCoder: Structure-Aware Transformer for Code Generation: Related Work

 \subsection{Leveraging Structure to Generate Code}

 To leverage code structure in deep models, many approaches have utilized ASTs.
 Some approaches modeled code completion as a language modeling task by ordering the code tokens using a depth-first traversal of AST. \citet{li2017code} used an LSTM appended with parent-child attention while \citet{alon2020structural} encoded each root-to-leaf path with an LSTM. \citet{kim2021code} used the Transformer to encode the sequenced AST by encoding AST paths into self-attention.
-For text-to-code generation, \citet{rabinovich2017abstract} proposed a modular decoder to recursively generate target AST. \citet{yin2017syntactic, brockschmidt2018generative, sun2020treegen} construct ASTs by generating production rules based on a grammar.
+For text-to-code generation, \citet{rabinovich2017abstract} proposed a modular decoder to recursively generate target AST. \citet{yin2017syntactic, brockschmidt2018generative, sun2020treegen} construct ASTs by generating production rules based on a grammar. \citet{jiang2021ast} proposed an LSTM decoder equipped with AST enhanced attention, to generate a sequence of production rules by attending to previously generated rules and one future rule.
+To go beyond the standard preorder traversal for AST node generation, \citet{jiang2021exploring} used a Reinforcement Learning framework for dynamically selecting the branch to expand at an intermediate AST node, and \citet{xie2021improving} used two separate models for preorder and breadth-first traversals that are jointly trained via mutual distillation.
 Unlike these methods, we keep the conventional Transformer decoder architecture intact and introduce auxiliary structure-related components on top of the decoder's final hidden representations, so that StructCoder is trained to preserve target code structure while not requiring the generation of such structures (AST/DFG) during inference.
 Building on top of the conventional Transformer architectures not only allows us to utilize existing pretrained models for better initialization but also makes the advances in the area of Transformers more easily applicable to our model.